 I practised as a commercial litigation solicitor for around 12 years, after which I dabbled in various pursuits whilst raising my family.
-I am currently involved in the not-for-profit sector as editor of Associations Forum’s magazine, ASSOCIATIONS.
+I now work as a freelance editor and proofreader.
 My interest in genealogy was sparked in earnest around 10 years ago by my father.
 I pursue his paternal and maternal lines whenever I get a free moment, which is not often enough.
 I joined SAG in 2015 and have completed the Certificate course.
 I developed an interest in governance through my involvement with Associations Forum and the completion of the AICD Company Directors Course.

 I joined the Society in 1991 when I discovered that I descend from a First Fleeter, when research was largely done in libraries.
 I had a 30-year long career in child protection, foster-care and adoptions, as well as in IT.
 Many of my interests have related to technology, and I was President for some years of the 5,000 member Sydney PC Users Group, and being before the days of the internet I ran a dialup Bulletin Board devoted to genealogy.
 I used to run a small business selling genealogy software.
 I have been on the management committee for a community group and am now their webmaster.
 I’m a keen traveller, and have been to Ireland many times to research my ancestors.